 "I don't think His Grace would deride you about something so shallow," Mari countered.
 "He has never said anything ill about your looks.
 Quite the opposite, from what you have told me."

 "Maybe not, but I don't want to be an embarrassment for him to stand next to either..."

 Sylviane then paused to take a few deep breathes.

 "In any case, we've been over this a hundred times.
 Just help me back to my room, then get me something to drown this wretched taste out of my mouth."

 Neither said anything after that, and the pair of footsteps began moving down the hallway in the other direction.

-Only when Kaede heard their steps traverse far down the hall did she let go of the breath that she unconsciously held.
+Only when Kaede heard their steps traverse far down the hall did she exhale the breath that she had unconsciously held.
 Peeking across the corner once more, she confirmed they were gone before thinking to herself: